GIS/CAMA 2019 Call for Proposals

 - Panel & Roundtable—A panel or roundtable is a 60-90 minute presentation which encourages interaction and discussion between the panelists and the audience.
 Panel presentations should include at least three panelists all speaking on aspects of a particular topic.

-Presentation Proposal Submission Deadline: October 15, 2018
+Presentation Proposal Submission Deadline: October 15, 2018 (slight extension to 9AM CDT on October 22)

 - Presentations cannot be sales pitches or commercials.
 Presentation submissions by industry representatives must include a co-presenter who is a user.
 The focus must be on education and not selling a product a service.
 There will be a separate Technology Showcase track for exhibitors.